Bromley Mountain

 In 1936 the first ski run was cut at Bromley Resort.

-In the 1960s, Fred Pabst Jr., founder of Bromley Resort, built the observation tower to give summer tourists a reason to ride a new double chairlift to the summit.
+Between 1960 and 1962, Fred Pabst Jr., founder of Bromley Resort, built a wood observation tower to give summer tourists a reason to ride a new double chairlift to the summit.

 In the 1970s, the hiking boom brought tourists using the Long Trail to reach the summit.

-In 2024, the Green Mountain Club is rebuilding a tower for public access.
+By 2024, the Green Mountain Club had built the tower for public access.

-If this history is accurate, it seems this was just an observation tower built for the ski resort, and not used for fire observation.
+If this history is accurate, it seems the original tower was just an observation tower built for the ski resort, and not used for fire observation.

 Showing the Appalachian Trail route as it crosses over Bromley Mountain